tuanphung/SmartTableView/README.md

 ### Displaying Models
 In your ViewController, not too much works to do.

-1. Register your cells:
+1.Register your cells:
 ```swift
 self.lazyTableView.register([RestaurantTableViewCell.self, HotelTableViewCell.self])
 ```
-2. Push your models:
+2.Push your models:
 ```swift
 let restaurant = Restaurant()
 ... // Some extra initializion